mogest/prawn-svg/README.md

 <tt>:cache_images</tt>, if set to true, will cache images per document based on their URL.

+<tt>:fallback_font_name</tt> takes a font name which will override the default fallback font of Times-Roman.
+If this value is set to <tt>nil</tt>, prawn-svg will ignore a request for an unknown font and log a warning.

 ## Supported features

 prawn-svg does not support the full SVG specification.
 It currently supports: